precisely/gene-panel-curation/genes/TRPM3.md

     # What does this mean?

-    People with this variant have one copy of the [A70605775G](https://www.ncbi.nlm.nih.gov/projects/SNP/snp_ref.cgi?rs=12682832)
+    People with this variant have one copy of the [A70605775G](https://www.ncbi.nlm.nih.gov/projects/SNP/snp_ref.cgi?rs=12682832) variant.
+This substitution of a single nucleotide is known as a missense mutation.

     # What is the effect of this variant?